-The CDA is committed to excellence, dedicated to professional and technical progress, and motivated by the value of its role as a vital link between the public and public safety organizations.
+The CDA is committed to excellence, dedicated to professional and technical progress, and motivated to serve as a vital link between the public and public safety organizations.

-The Agency is headed by a civilian director with an administrative staff, 12 shift supervisors and 80 public safety communications operators (PSCO).
-PSCOs complete an intensive in-service training program under the guidance of certified and experienced Communication Training Officers and are cross-trained as call-takers, law enforcement dispatchers, fire dispatchers, and teletype operators within a year.
+The Agency is headed by a director with an administrative staff, 12 shift supervisors and 80 Public Safety Communications Operators (PSCO).
+PSCOs complete an intensive in-service training program under the guidance of certified and experienced Communication Training Officers (CTO) and are cross-trained as call takers, law enforcement dispatchers, fire dispatchers, and teletype operators.

-Many derive a great deal of satisfaction knowing that every day they are able help people resolve problems affecting their lives.
-In 2015, PSCOs responded to more than 179,000 emergency 911 calls and approximately 285,000 non-emergency calls for service.
+Our operators derive a great deal of satisfaction knowing that every day they are able help people resolve problems during crucial times in their lives.

 Enrich public service through active listening, accurate interpretation, and swift dissemination of emergency and non-emergency calls to appropriate resources